WHAT IS “HIGH CONCEPT”?

 - They are about a subject that we all have in our heads already (THE PASSION, THE DA VINCI CODE, FOUR CHRISTMASES, JURASSIC PARK, PIRATES OF THE CARIBBEAN)

 - They are about a situation that we all (or almost all) have experienced (MEET THE PARENTS, BLIND DATE.
-That movie out recently – FOUR CHRISTMASES – is about a young couple who have to spend a Christmas with each set of their divorced parents.
+That movie out last year – FOUR CHRISTMASES – is about a young couple who have to spend a Christmas with each set of their divorced parents.
 Very universal!)

 - They are controversial and/or sacrilegious enough to generate press (DA VINCI CODE, THE LAST TEMPTATION, JESUS CHRIST SUPERSTAR)